swalke16/me/README.md

 <img src="Photos/sw-thinker.jpg" width="200">&nbsp;<img src="Photos/sw-tree.jpg" width="200">&nbsp;<img src="Photos/sw-why.jpg" width="200">

 # Overview
+This is part of an ongoing project I have in mind around how people get to know each other and how best to use that information to work together in teams.

 This is how I **try** to live my life in all things.
 It's how I want to show up whether at home, at work, or anywhere else.
 Like any human I am fallible and will mess up from time to time.
 Anyone has full permission without reproach to call me on behavior that does not seem to match with these things.
 We all need accountability to aid growth.

 <br>